mkdoc/mkdoc/README.md

 > Make markdown documents

-Creates stream pipelines that converts input [commonmark][] to an abstract syntax tree and transforms the tree; the result is then typically converted back to markdown, HTML or XML.
+Creates stream pipelines that convert input [commonmark][] to an abstract syntax tree and transforms the tree; the result is then typically converted back to markdown or to another format such as HTML, XML or JSON.

 ## Install